 I started to feel unhinged, the world took an unearthly feel, after a night of being on the wrong side of macho stupidity and now having my modesty challenged.
 Plus I was not used to pigs below me looking up at my most treasured place to see what I had for them.
 It all seemed a little too odd and my mind started to become unstuck and drift a little.
 It took some time to pull myself back together before I felt that I was solid again.
 Walking helped, and as this village had only a few houses therefore no restaurant or place to stay we walked out of town over an ancient Roman bridge and waited for a hitch by playing frizby by the side of the road.

 We finally caught a hitch to the next town on the back of a truck half filled with large stones and rubble that shook and released large wafts of dust as we trundled and bumped along balancing precariously on the load.
-All the way to the next town we had a police escort in the form of a very smooth good looking policeman.
-He was upright and dressed in an immaculate army green uniform with lots of badges.
+All the way to the next town we had a police escort.
+This man looked like he came from a movie, very good looking he was wearing an immaculate uniform with lots of badges and buttons.
 To complete his look he had the most modern mirror sunglasses.

 This was juxtaposed with the miniscule bike and the beautiful hand made donkey bags on each side for panniers that were filled with green straw.
 He escorted us all the way to the next town and peeled off into a side street as we entered the first few houses of that place.

 We were dusty tired and hungry so went directly to a restaurant for a feed.